erinjohnson47/Memeodex/README.md

 #### Road blocks or works in progress
 - only set up to host videos from youtube right now
 - cannot host content from Tenor - it appears they have some kind of restriction set up
-- video will process as an image if the checkbox isn't checked
+- video will process as an image (and fail) if the checkbox isn't checked
-- req.session.message sometimes appears on homepage for seemingly no reason